Do you find your data cleaning best practices lacking? As the saying goes: Garbage in, garbage out.

 In any information retrieval situation, ensuring you have clean data and content before indexing is crucial to align metadata for the best end user search experience.
 Clean and standardized data ensures a search engine can find all related content easily, which is key to presenting the most relevant search results

 The indexing step in setting up search allows us to fetch and store content in a structured manner.
-It’s important to store all data collection in a standardized way so the right information can be retrieved.
+It’s important to store all customer data collection in a standardized way so the right information can be retrieved.
 (For example, “tennis shoes” vs. “shoes for tennis” variants can lead to “tennis shoes” ranking higher even though they describe the same thing.)

 In this context, data cleaning mainly consists of efforts to: